JustinLin905/py-text-studio/ReadMe.md

 ![Example of PyTextStudio in use](https://i.imgur.com/pbagqR9.gif)

-PyTextStudio is a minimal program which allows users to use, save, and load their own custom text expansions.
+PyTextStudio is a minimal program which allows you to use, save, and load your own custom text expansions.

 For users working with the Python file, dependencies are `pyautogui`, `pynput`, and `autocorrect`.